lucas-mior/brn2/cbase/c-format.md

 ```

 When formatting printf-like function calls, try to fit the entire call in a
+single line; If it does not fit, try to fit the format string and the arguments
-single line.
-If it does not fit, the beggining of the first argument for the
+in the same line; if it still does not fit, try to align the beggining of the
-format string must be aligned with the beggining of the format string:
+first argument for the format string with the beggining of the format string; if
+it still does not fit; put the format string on a new line and the arguments for
+the format string below it.
+See the examples below:
 ```c
 static void
 function(void) {